FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Effects     | Storage read and write                                                                                 |
 | Notes       | Charges gas for full read and write.
 Writing past the end extends the slot, but offset must be valid.  |

+An unoccupied slot is treated as zero-length for the purposes of the read.
 Passing in `u64::MAX` in `$rC` will cause the write to happen at the end of the slot, without needing to read the slot length first.

 Panic if: